patternfly/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Chatbot/Chatbot.md

 ---
 # Sidenav top-level section
 # should be the same for all markdown files
-section: extensions
+section: PatternFly AI
-subsection: Chat bots / AI
+subsection: Chatbot
 # Sidenav secondary level section
 # should be the same for all markdown files
 id: Chatbot